ECLK/Nomination/generalInfo.md

 ### 6. Create Nomination Payment

 > This module responsible for creating a payment for nomination by election commision officer where he or she can select particular nomination from the system and done the payment then generate payslip

+### 7. Approve Nomination

+> This module responsible for approving or rejecting an submitted nomination by the higher authority of election commision

+### 8. Create Objection

+> This module responsible for creating an objection agains oponent parties nominations by party members

+### 9. Approve Objection

+> In this module higher authority of election commision will review the submitted objections by the party members and done approving or rejecting based on the nomination validity.